jiangsy777/HMF-m6A/README.md

 # HMF-m6A
-A Hierarchical Multimodal Framework for General RNA m6A Prediction via Context-Aware Large Language Model Please download the complete datasets, models, and codes from Zenodo (https://doi.org/10.5281/zenodo.20534798) before running the following commands.
+A Hierarchical Multimodal Framework for General RNA m6A Prediction via Context-Aware Large Language Model.

+Please download the complete datasets, models, and codes from Zenodo (https://doi.org/10.5281/zenodo.20534798) before running the following commands.

 # HMF-m6A: Hierarchical Multimodal m6A RNA Methylation Predictor